psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 2. QC of ancestry populations.md

 ## 2. Sex check

    2.1.
-Make sure the X chromosome pseudo-autosomal region is coded as a separate XY chromosome using the following command: plink --bfile original-initials-eur-het --split-x b37 --make-bed --out original-initials-eur-pseudo.
-This will fail for batches (e.g.  rotterdam1) where XY already exists (fails even with 'no-fail' modifier).
+Run sexcheck in PLINK: plink --bfile original-initials-eur-het --check-sex --out original-initials-eur-sexcheck-1

    2.2.
-Run sexcheck in PLINK.
+Make a plot to get an overview of the reported sex in the batch

       2.2.1.
-If the pseudo-autosomal region was already coded use the following command: plink --bfile original-initials-eur-het --check-sex --out original-initials-eur-sexcheck-1
+Get missingness for chromosome X: plink --bfile original-initials-eur-het --chr 23 --missing --out original-initials-eur-chr23-miss

       2.2.2.
-If the pseudo-autosomal region was not coded use the following command: plink --bfile original-initials-eur-pseudo --check-sex --out original-initials-eur-sexcheck-1

-   2.3.
-Make a plot to get an overview of the reported sex in the batch

-      2.3.1.
-Get missingness for chromosome X

-         2.3.1.1.
-If the pseudo-autosomal region was already coded use the following command: plink --bfile original-initials-eur-het --chr 23 --missing --out original-initials-eur-chr23-miss

-         2.3.1.2.
-If the pseudo-autosomal region was not coded use the following command: plink --bfile original-initials-eur-pseudo --chr 23 --missing --out original-initials-eur-chr23-miss

-      2.3.2.
 Add chromosome X missingness to the sex check file: ./match.pl -f original-initials-eur-chr23-miss.imiss -g original-initials-eur-sexcheck-1.sexcheck -k 2 -l 2 -v 6 > original-initials-eur-1-chr23-plot.txt

-      2.3.3.
+      2.2.3.
 Run the $GITHUB/lib/plot-sex.R script.
 Please see README-for-plot-sex for usage information.
 Usage: Rscript $GITHUB/lib/plot-sex.R input tag legendpos output.
 Where: input - the name of the file containing F and  missingness data for X chromosome, tag - part of the title to be given to the plot, it should reflect the tag of the batch from plot-PLINK file and the subpopulation/round of the QC, legendpos - the position of legend (use: topleft, topright, bottomleft, bottomright), output - the name of the output file to be created.

-         2.3.3.1.
+         2.2.3.1.
 Please specify the: input - original-initials-eur-1-chr23-plot.txt, title - “tag.from.plot-PLINK.file EUR, round 1”, output - original-initials-eur-1-sex-plot.png.
 Example: Rscript $GITHUB/lib/plot-sex.R original-initials-eur-1-chr23-plot.txt “tag EUR, round 1” topleft original-initials-eur-1-sex-plot.png

-      2.3.4.
+      2.2.4.
 Please post the plot on slack and, if everything is OK, copy it to /tsd/p697/data/durable/projects/moba\_qc\_imputation/export/Module\_II\_Plots folder.

+   2.3.
+Identify individuals with problematic sex assignment: awk '$3!=0 && $5=="PROBLEM" {print $0}' original-initials-eur-sexcheck-1.sexcheck > original-initials-eur-bad-sex-1.txt

    2.4.
-Identify individuals with problematic sex assignment: awk '$3!=0 && $5=="PROBLEM" {print $0}' original-initials-eur-sexcheck-1.sexcheck > original-initials-eur-bad-sex-1.txt
+Record the number of individuals with problematic sex assignment: wc -l original-initials-eur-bad-sex-1.txt

    2.5.
-Record the number of individuals with problematic sex assignment: wc -l original-initials-eur-bad-sex-1.txt
+Identify individuals with erroneous sex assignment: awk '$3==1 && $6<0.5 || $3==2 && $6>0.5 {print $0}' original-initials-eur-bad-sex-1.txt > original-initials-eur-erroneous-sex-1.txt

    2.6.
-Identify individuals with erroneous sex assignment: awk '$3==1 && $6<0.5 || $3==2 && $6>0.5 {print $0}' original-initials-eur-bad-sex-1.txt > original-initials-eur-erroneous-sex-1.txt
+Record the number of individuals with erroneous sex assignment: wc -l original-initials-eur-erroneous-sex-1.txt

    2.7.
-Record the number of individuals with erroneous sex assignment: wc -l original-initials-eur-erroneous-sex-1.txt 2.8.
 Remove individuals with erroneous sex assignment: plink --bfile original-initials-eur-het --remove original-initials-eur-erroneous-sex-1.txt --make-bed --out original-initials-eur-sex-1

 ## 3. Duplicates